millanek/Dsuite/README.md

 Then simply change directories into the Dsuite folder, and type:
 `make`

-The Dsuite executable will be in the Build folder.
+The Dsuite executable will be in the Build folder, so to run it type e.g. `./Build/Dsuite`; this will show the available commands.
+To execute e.g. the Dtrios command, type `./Build/Dsuite Dtrios`.

 ## Input files:
 ### Required files: